jeremyButtler/getDIIds/README.md

    - reads with a mapping length that is 10% larger (110%) than the expected segment length are discarded
 4. Kept read ids are printed out

+# Output:

+This outputs a tsv (tab deliminated file) with the read ids that were kept.

+- Columns:
+  - Column 1 has read id
+  - Column 2 has segment read is from
+    - disagreements is "forward-segment/reverse-segment"
+  - Column 3 has classification (vRNA/diRNA/mvRNA)
+    - disagreements is "forward-class/reverse-class"
+  - column 4 is the mapped length
+    - distance between primer ends
+  - column 5 is the read length
+  - column 6 is the segments expected length
+    - disagreements is "forward-length/reverse-length"
+  - column 7 is
+    - both for both primers supporting
+    - for for forward primer support only
+    - rev for forward primer support only
+    - diff if primer positions disagree
+  - remaining columns are primers stats

 # Side program (primFind):